Association (psychology): Acquired equivalence

-The next step was to teach the pigeons that pecking on red alone leads to food while pecking to blue alone does not.
+The next step was to teach the pigeons that pecking on red alone leads to food, while pecking to blue alone does not.
 At this point, the researchers presented the pigeons with the second colors (i.e., green and brown) that were paired with the same color (i.e., yellow or white) with which the first colors were also paired (i.e., red and blue), which made the colors with the same pairing color (i.e., red and green as pairing with yellow and blue and brown as pairing with white) equivalent in the pigeons’ eyes.

 So, at this third step, the pigeons were presented with the green light and after that with the brown light, and to the researchers’ surprise, the pigeons showed a quick response with a strong pecking to the first color while not responding to the second.
 This result shows that the pigeons have learned the equivalence of two colors from their co-occurring and their having similar consequence in one occurrence.
 This idea of equivalence showed its effect when the pigeons were in a totally different context and saw one of the two colors leading to a certain consequence; they believed that the other color would also lead to the same consequence, as it is equivalent to the first.
 The pigeons learned to generalize from one color to another because of their history of co-occurring.

 Memory

 Memory seems to operate as a sequence of associations: concepts, words, and opinions are intertwined, so that stimuli such as a person’s face will call up the associated name.

 Understanding the effects of mood on memory is central to several issues in psychology.
 It is a primary topic in theories of the relation between affect and cognition.
-Mood's effect on memory may mediate the influence of mood on a variety of behaviors and judgements associated with decision making, helping, and person perception.
+Mood's effect on memory may mediate the influence of mood on a variety of behaviors and judgments associated with decision making, helping, and person perception.
 Understanding the relationships between different items is fundamental to episodic memory, and damage to the hippocampal region of the brain has been found to hinder learning of associations between objects.